PreibischLab/STIM/README.md

 ```bash
 ./st-bdv-view -i visium.n5 -g Calm2,Mbp,mt-Nd4 -c '0,90' -sf 0.6 -z 3
 ```
-We encourage you to use this small dataset as a starting point for playing with and extending **STIM**.
+We encourage you to use this small two slice dataset as a starting point for playing with and extending **STIM**.
 If you have any questions, feature requests or concerns please open an issue here on GitHub.
 Thanks so much!

 ## Installation instructions